 Caspian Pawpaw - Discovered in northwestern Missouri By Tyler Halvin and named after his youngest son.
 The Tree is extremely productive Yielding large 8 to 18-ounce fruits.
 There is very few seed for the massive size fruits.
 Taste is sweet and fruity smooth textured with no bitter aftertaste.
 This selection from Pawpaws norther native range Ideal for shorter growing seasons.

 Summer Delight - Just an average size pawpaw of 8 to 12 ounces that absolutely tastes delicious, has a yellow tinted shin that is thick, and ships and stores well.
-The remarkable thing about this Pawpaw is that it ripens between the last week of July and the first week of August.
+The remarkable thing about this Pawpaw is that it ripens in the last week of July and the first week of August.
 Here in Kentucky, of all the cultivars we have, it is the first to ripen.
 It is not precocious and takes 4 to 5 years to come into production, but it is well worth the wait.
 In most years the fruit is on the ground long before you expect it to be.
-Summer Delight has a smooth textured flesh, few seeds, and a melon after taste.
+Summer Delight has a smooth textured flesh, few seeds, and a mild after taste.